WaylonWalker/waylonwalkerv2/src/pages/blog/expand-one-line-links.md

 ### Final Look

-On mobile it renders vertically.
+On mobile, it renders vertically.

 ![mobile](https://waylonwalker.com/one-line-link-vertical.png)

-On desktop it renders horizontally.
+On desktop, it renders horizontally.

 ![desktop](https://waylonwalker.com/one-line-link-horizontal.png)

 ## Expansion

 I'm sure that all of this can be better, my js skills are still forming.
 It's quite humbling to see how hard it is to think in an unfamiliar language.
 The following `oneLineLineCard` renders a string template literal from a paragraph with a single anchor to a card that contains some of that pages meta information.
-The `getDescription` function uses a fetch to get the metadata right from the content of the page.
+The getDescription` function uses a fetch to get the metadata right from the content of the page.

 ``` javascript
 const getDescription = (url) =>